haziebien/haziebien/README.md

+Hi, my name is Martin!
+I am an electrical engineer and can code in C, C#, and MATLAB.
-I work in MATLAB and C#
+I also work on hobby electronics and Terraria modding.